ros2/demos/topic_monitor/topic_monitor/README.md

 When the data publisher script is terminated with `Ctrl + C`, the publisher will attempt to send `-1` as a “last breath” message that signals the topic monitor that it is going offline gracefully.
 Otherwise, if the topic monitor doesn't receive a message from a publisher for a pre-determined amount of time, it will consider the topic "stale".

-For a full list of options for the data publisher, type `topic_monitor_data_publisher --help`.
+For a full list of options for the data publisher, type `ros2 run topic_monitor data_publisher -- --help`.

 ### How to start the topic monitor

 To start the topic monitor, run:
 ```
-topic_monitor
+ros2 run topic_monitor topic_monitor
 ```

 This will start a topic monitor that will subscribe to any ROS 2 topics that match the structure “<name>_data” or “<name>_data_best_effort”, where <name> can be something such as “topic1”.